xyj-3/logitech-g-hub-supported-games/g-hub-games-list.md

 > The Evil Within 2
 > The Expanse A Telltale Series
 > The Forest
+> The Invincible
 > The Last Of Us Part 1
 > Lord of the Rings Online
 > The Outer Worlds
 > The Outlast Trials
 > The Sims 4
 > The Surge 2
+> The Talos Principle 2
 > The Texas Chain Saw Massacre
 > The Witcher 3
 > Thymesia